 6) Northern Ontario School of Medicine Fee: $125

-Important: This summarized information is for reference purposes only, refer to the OMSAS website and each school’s admission criteria for detailed instructions and requirements that are not captured in this article.
+This summarized information is for reference purposes only, refer to the OMSAS website and each school’s admission criteria for detailed instructions and requirements that are not captured in this article.
+For more information on applying via the OMSAS application, check out MedSchoolCoach.